kishanrajeev/InfoScraper/README.md

 # InfoScraper

 This project is a simple script to scrape information from websites.
 It uses the `selenium` library to fetch and parse the webpage.
+It uses perplexity.ai to fetch the information of the person entered.

 ## Installation